-Sam Smith will sing the new theme song for the upcoming James Bond film, Spectre.
+Sam Smith will sing new Bond theme

 The 23-year-old said recording Writing’s On The Wall for the film, which stars Daniel Craig as Bond, was “one of the highlights of my career”.